Len-PGH/serverless_examples/FreeSWITCH_AI_Example.md

 # LenAI Bot

 Want to add an AI Agent to your FreeSWITCH instance?
-Here we have an example using a dialplan to bridge to a Signalwire AI Agent.
+Here we have a FreeSWITCH dialplan example bridging to a Signalwire AI Agent.
 This is a twist of the classic "It's Lenny" spam call mitigation with Signalwire's new AI Agent Capabilities.

 ### FreeSWITCH Dialplan